 - Ginger: if large pieces are too much, grate very finely instead.
 Fresh ginger is key to the recipe.

-Any green vegetables you like will be good here.
+- Vegetables: any green vegetables you like will be good here.
 Snap peas, bok choy, other green cabbage, peas, green beans, whatever.
 The ones listed are the ones I like most in this recipe, but use what you have in your garden or refrigerator.

-The recipe calls for lemon or lime juice strictly because I can rarely get limes here that aren’t imported all the way from Mexico.
+- Lemon or lime: the recipe calls for lemon or lime juice strictly because I can rarely get limes here that aren’t imported all the way from Mexico.
 It’s a long way away so I usually go for Italian lemons instead.
 Lime is better, but both are good.

 Leftovers are pretty good if the broth isn’t mixed with the rice noodles.
 If you have leftover broth and veg, store it separately and cook the noodles fresh when you want to eat it.
 Rice noodles suck up too much liquid to keep for any length of time.